sky-pixels/resume-builder/README.md

 Download Resume: Users can download their resume as a PDF file.

 ## Usage

-Right click and open login.html with Live Server to get started.
+npm start

 ## Dependencies
-Bootstrap: For styling and responsive design.
+React Bootstrap: For styling and responsive design.
-jsPDF: For generating PDF files from the resume.
+React PDF: For generating PDF files from the resume.
-html2canvas: For capturing the resume as an image for PDF conversion.
+zustand: For maintaining state across components.
-DOMPurify: For sanitizing HTML and preventing XSS attacks.
+firebase: For authentication.